warpdragon/MC-Raspberry/README.md

 # Minecraft Project Raspberry

-## Intro
+## Introduction

 It's a mod for people who dont' like the complexity of massive modpacks, but want new functionality and quality of life improvements for vanilla.
 It's a mod to make vanilla better.
-What it has: power, tweaks to vanilla, transportation options, construction improvements.
+What it has: light engineering, magic, tweaks to vanilla, transportation options, construction improvements.
 What it doesn't have: extreme vertical progression, complicated recipes, unexplained things.

 I'm not a programmer, but I can follow tutorials.
-The following features, taken separately, range from very simple (new recipes) to somewhat complex (new power systems, AI improvements).
-But they've all been done before.
-Every feature I'm listing has been done by vanilla or by some mod.
+The following features, taken separately, range from very simple (new recipes) to somewhat complex (new power systems, AI improvements), but they've all been done before.
+Every feature I'm listing has been done by either vanilla in some form or by some mod.

 So why not just make a modpack using existing mods?
 Because I would like them contained inside a single/few mod(s) built from the ground up to do exactly what we want, and only what we want.
-This would result in increased performance and allow for shaders and high-res texture packs.
+By keeping everything in a lightweight package, we can achieve increased performance over other modpacks which will allow for the use of GL shaders and high-res texture packs.

+# Project Outline

-## 1. Performance
+## Performance

-### Mods
+The project will probably be based on whichever version of Minecraft has the latest Forge (currently 1.11.2).
+Due to the lightweight nature of the project, higher-end computers should be able to make use of Optifine's GL Shader support as well as Minecraft's high-resolution texture support.
+For added performance, we will want to stack a few mods on top of the installation:
 - Optifine
 - Fastcraft
 - Foamfix

-### Packs

-- GL shaderpacks
-- Hi-res texturepacks

-### Chunkloading

-- Makes power transmission possible
-- Makes large arrays of machines possible
-- Makes large scale rail possible

-## 2. UI

-### Playerguide

-- In player’s inventory at start of game
-- Outlines all recipes
-- Explains all mechanics

-### New recipes

-- All simple and easy to remember

-### Inventory

-#### Basic Improvements

-- Inventory sorting

-#### Backpack - New slot for backpack

-- Backpack can be improved using better and better materials
-- Backpack simply increases your inventory size

-#### Inventory

-#### Item stacking

-- All items stack to 64
-- Tools with full health stack to 64

-### New Items/blocks needing UI

-#### Incinerator

-- Destroys items, uses fuel

-#### Magic wand - Basically a multifunction & adventuring tool

-- Using spells uses durability
-- Tool becomes depleted at 0 durability and must be recharged at arcane altar
-- Teleport
-- Attack
-- Disable
-- Heal

-#### Cartography Table

-- A map UI similar to Journeymap

-#### Arcane Altar

-- A crafting bench that requires XP and materials to craft spells

-#### Workbench interface

-- A crafting bench that requires some resource (time/fuel?) in order to craft

-#### Vehicle UI

-- When you rightclick on a vehicle with a wrench, it should open a UI for fuel

-#### Villager UI

-- When you rightclick on a villager, it should open a UI for home/job

-### Existing items/blocks needing improved UI

-- Maps - Minimap/waypoints
-- Clock - Visible clock in UI
-- Enchanting - More control over enchantments

-## 3. AI

-### Villagers

-- Villagers can be assigned a home and a job
-- Villagers can use chests
-- Villagers can defend themselves against hostile mobs.

-### Hostile Mobs

-- Hostile mobs dont’ spawn near villagers

-## 4. Transmission
+## Features

-### New form of power (watts)

-### New ore
+### Villager AI

-- Copper
+New features such will require particluar attention to chunk-handling.
+Villagers and their metadata may have to be handled in new ways to support AI, an example of a mod that features villager AI is "Citizens".

 ### Conduits

-- Made from Copper
-- Carry power to/from generators/machines
-- Carry items to/from inventory
-- Carry liquids to/from tanks

-### New blocks store liquids

-- Tank

-### New blocks generate power

-- Waterwheel
-- Engine
-- Windmill

-### New vehicles require fuel

-## 5. Construction

-### Multiblock structures

-- Larger furnaces
-- Work faster
-- Can use power
+Currently, Vanilla minecraft has no pipe, wire, or conduit system.
+The introduction of such a system would require some very high-level logic regarding memory handling.
+The proposed system would be mechanically identical to Extra Utilities pipes.

+Conduits would be easily crafted from iron and glass.
+Special connectors (referred to as nodes in EU) would give conduits the ability to do the following:
+- item connectors - pull from adjacent inventories and search for connected inventories to deposit them into
+- liquid connectors - pull liquid from adjacent blocks and search for connected tanks to deposit them into
+- power connectors - pull power (watts) from adjacent blocks and search for connected batteries or machines to deposit it into

+Other pipes would be sorting conduits and filtering conduits.
+All of these would be easily craftable on a vanilla crafting table.

-### Multiblock Generators
+### Power

+New generators can be built to create power:
+- Windmills (require height and adjacent air blocks)
-- Waterwheel - uses water
+- Waterwheels (require adjacent water source blocks)
-- Windmill - uses wind
-- Engine - uses fuel
+- Engines (require fuel such as coal)
+Vanilla machines can be upgraded to accept power as fuel instead of coal.
+New machines can also be upgraded to accept power as fuel instead of coal.
+Vehicles can be upgraded to accept batteries (stored power) as fuel instead of coal.
+Batteries and generators will be easily craftable from basic materials.

-### Scaffolding
+### Enhanced Rail

-- Can be destroyed by destroying bottom block
-- Can be raised by building from bottom block

-### Better roof building

-- Place Planks in a row (long planks)
-- Place Slabs in a row (long slabs)
-- Place stairs in a row (long stairs)

-## 6. Transportation
+Currently, rail cars that pass out of player-space have their positions stored in memory and are removed from the game.
+Enhanced Rail would essentially keep the rail cars in the game while they're active, loading chunks as the car passes through them.
+Enhanced Rail system would also have powered train engines as well as utilizing the new wrench to connect rail cars.

 ### New vehicles

-- All vehicle have period-appearance (no futuristic models)
-- Glider - Cheap but breakable
-- Balloon - Float
-- Submarine - Underwater exploration
-- Car/bike - Faster travel on land
-- Flying-machine - Faster travel in sky
-- Many vehicles have limited durability and require fuel
+Currently, minecarts, mobs, and boats are the only means of transportation aside from walking.
+We propose the addition of several new forms of transportation.
+Created in a vanilla crafting bench, these can be placed in the world identically to vanilla boats.
+They can be mounted identically to vanilla boats.

+A new tool, the wrench, will allow players to interface with all minecraft vehicles in order to add fuel and/or activate them.

+Among these new vehicles will be a balloon, specializing in up/down movement, a submarine, capable of going underwater, a powered railcar, a car or bike, a flying machine and/or hangglider.
+These vehicles will have limited durability and require fuel.
+They will be repairable on an anvil similarly to tools.

+### Inventory Sorting

+In vanilla, player inventory is small and unorganized.
+Two very important improvements offer a simple solution to this.
+The first is inventory sorting.
+Inventory sorting would be done with a button, or several buttons, at the top of the player's inventory.
+It would simply group items by type and line them up.

+### Backpack

+Secondly, a new slot in the player's "wearables" bar would allow for crafting and wearing a "backpack".
+This backpack would simply create new inventory slots for the player.
+The backpack could be replaced with a more advanced backpack later to create even more slots.

+### Improved Item stacking

+Some items (eggs and other things) may only stack up to 16.
+These should only require a quick update so that they can be stacked up to 64.
+Some other items, chief among them tools (fishing poles, crafting benches, buckets, swords) cannot be stacked at all.
+These will likely be trickier to fix, but it would be nice if they were stackable as well.

+### Modified Recipes

+Currently, players are forced to travel to other dimensions to craft certain recipes.
+I propose this not be the case.
+Additional recipes should be included to offer alternative ways to craft such things.

+### Incinerator

+Introducing a new functional block.
+Rather than introducing a "delete item button" into the UI, I propose a new block called the "incinerator" which requires fuel to burn items.

+### Magic

+A new item called the Magic Wand will be craftable from basic materials.
+It will be craftable in various qualities just like minecraft tools, each higher quality having improved performance over the previouis.
+The magic wand will have a hotkey-triggered UI wheel where you can select any of your learned spells.
+Spells require durability to cast.
+Durability renews passively and can be fully recharged at the Arcane Altar.
+Magic wands do not break when depleted.

+A new block called the Arcane Altar will be craftable from basic materials and is used to craft spells.
+Spells use special recipes requiring XP to craft.

+Spells include teleportation, ranged attack, ranged disable, and ranged heal.

+### Cartography

+We are replacing the vanilla map with a new one using the same recipe.
+Maps will not be combineable, as before.
+Instead, they will update with new information as the player travels.
+While in the player's inventory, the map will display a minimap on the corner of the screen.
+If destroyed, the player can create a new map that will have the same information.

-### Rails
+### Roofing

-- Cheaper
-- Powered trains
-- Link trains together using wrench
+Vanilla minecraft rooves are very frustrating to build.
+They require tedious placement of stairs and slabs and can result in player death and are an insane investment of materials

+Multiblock building components would be a nice solution.
+2, 3, 4, 5, and 6 block-long stairs/slabs would make long rooves much easier to build/destroy

-## 7. Redstone
+### Redstone Improvements

-- Easier
-- Custom commandblocks
-- Longer-range redstone transmission
+- New advanced redstone components
-- New redstone functionblocks
+- Long range redstone signals

-## 8. Dimensions
+### Dimensions

 - Interdimensional travel optional
 - Substitute recipes added

-## 9. Magic
+### Clocks (item)

+Clocks will simply display a clock on the user's screen while in their inventory.

-### Arcane Altar (block)
+### Sieve (block)

-- Create spells

-### Magic Wand (tool)

-- Use spells

-## 10. Miscellaneous

-### More New blocks

-- Sieve - Chance of finding small items

-## 11. World-gen
+Enable players to find small items in dirt, sand, or gravel

+### Hammer (tool/item)

+Enable players to break stone into gravel, gravel into sand

+### Diving Helmet (wearable/item)

+Enable players to breath underwater, durability reduces more the deeper you go.

+### Liquid Tank

+Stores one type of liquid.

-### New Biomes
+### Scaffold

-- Magic (special plants)
-- Evil (mobs spawn during day)
+Stackable block that can be climbed like a ladder.
+The whole stack can be destroyed by breaking the bottom block.
+The stack can be raised by building on to the bottom block.

-### Improved biomes
+### Added recipes

-- Deserts – more materials available
+- String - Made from wool
+- Horse armor - Made from armor materials

-### Trees
+### World

+#### World-gen

 - Taller trees possible

-### World-height

-- 4x world height
+- Increase world height - build higher, dig deeper
-- Dig 2x deeper
-- Build 2x higher

-### Flora

-- New water plants
+- Harvestable water plants

+#### Biomes

+- Evil biome - spawns mobs during day

-- New plants
+- Magic biome - magical plants

-### Fauna

-- Shark
-- Bird
-- Snake
+- Deserts - more materials available

+#### New mobs

+Sharks, birds, snakes, etc

-### Seasons
+#### Seasons

-- Leaves change color and fall
+Leaves change color and fall.
-- Snow

-## 12. New recipes for vanilla items

-- String
-- Saddle
-- Horse armor